stakater/mto-docs/content/how-to-guides/integrating-vault.md

 1. **Create Attribute Importer Mapper:**

-   Use `IdentityProviderMapper` to configure the attribute importer that extracts the **groups claim** (containing group IDs) from the Azure AD token and stores it in the `groups` attribute in Keycloak:
+   Use `IdentityProviderMapper` to configure the attribute importer that extracts the **groups claim** (containing group IDs) from the Microsoft Entra ID token and stores it in the `groups` attribute in Keycloak:

    ```yaml
    apiVersion: identityprovider.keycloak.crossplane.io/v1alpha1